 in shallow (0-40 m) water depths than in deep (40-150 m) depths (Fig.1.4, lower panel).
-Less than 2% of sightings occurred in water 150-1000 m deep.
+Less than 2% of sightings and x.x% of effort occurred in water 150-1000 m deep.
 The quantity of aerial survey effort varied among years (Table1.2) and months (Fig.1.3), with most effort occurring in August, September, and October.
 Most aerial survey effort occurred within Monterey Bay itself (Fig.1.2, left panel).
 Calculated harbor porpoise densities at the midpoint of each aerial survey subsegment ranged from 0 to 78.5 harbor porpoise per km2.
 The GAM explained 24.7% of deviance in the aerial survey data, which is comparable to other cetacean- habitat models (e.g.,Gilles et al.,2016).
-The smooth term on X and Y from the centroid of the study region was significant (p < 0.001).
+The bivariate smooth term on X and Y distances from the centroid of the study region was significant (p < 0.001).
 The GAM predicted highest densities of harbor porpoise in the northern part of Monterey Bay with moderate densities predicted in nearshore southern Monterey Bay (Fig.1.5).